The Milky Way over Mount Lassen, California

-UPDATE.
-I talked to my friend.
-He finally called.
-I got some nonsense from the DA who handled the first case (the prior post here).
 There were two counties that pressed charges.
 In the first case, he took a no-contest plea in exchange for the right to appeal several pretrial issues and also whether CA had jurisdiction.
 In the second case, he had a simplified trial by judge, where the evidence was just some agreed upon facts and the preliminary hearing transcript.
 The deal for waiving jury was he was guaranteed a concurrent sentence with the first case.
 (They hate to spend resources having trials.)
-By having a trial by stipulation instead of the plea, he was assured the issues were correctly preserved for appeal.
+By having a trial by stipulation instead of the plea, e was assured the issues were correctly preserved for appeal.
 You see, his first attorney screwed up big time, and all the issues weren’t properly preserved.
 He has received no word of charges from AZ, and they are required to notify him in a timely manner so he can exercise his rights under the interstate agreement on detainers.

 He pleaded to several counts of selling and transporting GBL.
 He got five years in state prison.
 He is currently appealing, asking the court of appeals to allow him to withdraw his guilty plea.
 After he got sentenced in San Jose, he went to Redwood City, CA, where he faced similar charges.
 He pleaded guilty there to a few years in prison, which will be run concurrent to his San Jose case.
 I believe he is also facing criminal charges in Arizona upon his release from the California Department of Corrections.